On June 12, 1970, Dock Ellis was unprepared to pitch against the San Diego Padres for one simple reason: He thought it was still June 11.

-Number 17 for the Pittsburgh Pirates, Ellis had developed a reputation for brazen behavior.
+Ellis, who wore the number 17 for the Pittsburgh Pirates, had developed a reputation for brazen behavior.
 He liked to wear curlers in his hair because Major League Baseball management didn’t want him to.
-He was outspoken in matters of race, once remarking that managers would never allow “two brothers” to start in an all-star game.
-Jackie Robinson wrote him a letter encouraging his social consciousness while warning him that not everyone was going to like it.
+He never shied away from discussing racism, and once stated that MLB managers would never allow “two brothers” to start in an all-star game.
+Jackie Robinson wrote him a letter encouraging his social consciousness, yet warning him that not everyone was going to like it.

 Ellis was all right with that.
 He was a self-medicating athlete, popping stimulants before games and partying with cocaine and alcohol afterward.
 The substances either gave him an edge or took it off.

 Playing on LSD wasn’t exactly part of the plan, but Ellis liked to work with what he had.
 Before the game in San Diego, Ellis had crashed in Los Angeles at the home of a friend, where he dropped tabs of acid.
 He woke to the sounds of the man’s girlfriend telling him he had to pitch that afternoon.
 He insisted the game was tomorrow.
 It was only when she showed him the sports page of the day's newspaper that he believed her.